EcotopeResearch/EcosizerEngine/README.md

 This will run all unit tests for the package

 ### Updating Documentation:
-1. If not installed in environment: pip install sphinx and numpydocs
+1. If not installed in environment: pip install sphinx and numpydoc
 2. navigate to docs directory and run: